 Best for fast funding: LendingPoint

-Why LendingPoint stands out: LendingPoint says that once all loan application forms and documentation have been received, it can complete the loan approval process “in just a few hours in many cases.”
+Why LendingPoint stands out: LendingPoint says that once all loan application forms and documentation have been received, it can complete the loan approval process “in just seconds.”
 This may be LendingPoint’s most notable feature — but it’s good to know that all of our other picks for best fair credit loans claim to provide “next business day” funding, with certain conditions.

 - Fees — LendingPoint may charge you an origination fee of 0% to 6% if you’re approved.
 You can choose to finance the origination fee or have it deducted from your loan funds.
 While the lender’s website says it doesn’t charge a prepayment penalty, it gives no other upfront info for other possible fees like late or dishonored payments.

-- Good to know — LendingPoint requires a minimum income of $35,000.
+- Good to know — LendingPoint requires a minimum income of $20,000.
 The lender says it looks at things like job history and credit behavior when considering your application.
-It also says it typically reports your loan payment history to at least one of the credit bureaus, which may help you build your credit if you make on-time payments.
-Loan terms range from 24 months to 48 months.
+Loan terms range from 24 months to 60 months.

 What you should know about personal loans with fair credit